I love cooking shows. And there’s one Food Network star who will always have a special place in my heart. Can you guess who?

 - 2 scallions or green onions, finely chopped

 - 3 tablespoons extra-virgin olive oil

-- Remove the skin and transfer the salmon to a bowl.
-Flake the fish with a fork and season with salt and pepper, to taste.
-Add the mashed sweet potatoes to the bowl along with the seafood seasoning, half of the cracker crumbs, the egg, thyme, hot sauce, scallions, and parsley.
-Mix to combine.
-The fish cake mixture needs to be just firm enough to mold into cakes.
-If its too wet, add a few more crumbs.
+- Using a slotted spoon, transfer the salmon to a mixing bowl and flake the fish with a fork.
+Add in the mashed sweet potatoes, seafood seasoning, half of the cracker crumbs, the egg, thyme, hot sauce, scallions, and parsley.
+Using your hands or a fork, combine until the mixture is firm enough to mold into cakes.
+(If it’s too wet, add a few more cracker crumbs.)

 - Cook the fish cakes until light golden, about 2 to 3 minutes on each side.

 - Serving suggestion: Serve with tartar sauce for dipping or serve on buns with cheese on top, like a burger.

 Freeze For Later: Follow Steps 1-4.
 Freeze in a freezer bag or container in a single layer.
 If stacking patties, divide single layers with parchment paper.

 Prepare From Frozen: Thaw completely.
 Heat the oil in a large skillet over medium heat.
 Follow Steps 5-7.

 *To cook and mash the sweet potato: Wash and dry it.
 Poke several holes around it using a knife, so steam can release while it cooks.
 Microwave it for 2 minutes.
 Flip it over and microwave another 2-3 minutes, until soft all the way through.
 Test doneness by inserting a knife into the middle.
 It should give easily.